pytest-dev/pytest/doc/en/customize.rst

 Important to emphasize that ``rootdir`` is **NOT** used to modify ``sys.path``/``PYTHONPATH`` or influence how modules are imported.
 See :ref:`pythonpath` for more details.

+``--rootdir=path`` command line option sets a ``rootdir`` directory.
+Directory may be relative or absolute path.
+Additionally path may contain environment variables, that will be expanded.

 Finding the ``rootdir``
 ~~~~~~~~~~~~~~~~~~~~~~~